-Colwood man guilty of animal cruelty following ‘horrific’ dog abuse
+Colwood man sentenced to jail for ‘horrific’ dog abuse

-VANCOUVER – A Colwood man has now been found guilty on two counts of animal cruelty for causing unnecessary pain and suffering to an animal and failing to provide necessaries for the animal.
+VANCOUVER – A Colwood man was sentenced to six months in jail for causing unnecessary pain and suffering to an animal and failing to provide necessities for the animal.

 The BC SPCA called this case a “horrific” example of dog abuse.

-Joseph White is accused of beating the family dog, Bryn, a female pit bull mix, so badly that her ability to walk was affected.
+Joseph White was accused of beating the family dog, Bryn, a female pit bull mix, so badly that her ability to walk was affected.

 White did not seek medical care for Bryn until the BC SPCA became aware of what happened to the dog the following day.
 Bryn was rushed in for emergency treatment and a formal investigation was launched into what happened.

 After months of recovery, Bryn regained her ability to walk and was eventually adopted by her foster family, who fell in love with her.